ComplianceAsCode/auditree-arboretum/arboretum/permissions/README.md

            * Optional
            * List of strings in the form of `["my-repo", "my-other-repo"]`.
            * Defaults to all repositories in the organization.
-           * Use if looking to filter collaborator evidence to a subset of repositories in the organization otherwise do not include.
+           * Use if looking to filter permissions evidence to a subset of repositories in the organization otherwise do not include.
         * `collaborator_types`
            * Optional
            * List of strings in the form of `["all", "direct", "outside"]`.